 52% of the spouses found that their spouse spent too much time on work and had difficulties with prioritising the relations and the family.

-34% of the spouses felt that they were in competition with the company in making the most pleasant and exiting life for the employee, so often the spouses felt that their spouse chose the company over them and the family.
+34% of the spouses felt that they were in competition with the company in making the most pleasant and exciting life for the employee, so often the spouses felt that their spouse chose the company over them and the family.

-Still 68% of the spouses were content that the company did so much for its employees.
+Still, 68% of the spouses were content that the company did so much for its employees.

 Is it the relationship or the job?